Call 978-837-5555 (ext. 5555 internally) or contact police via one of the emergency call boxes located throughout campus.

 The Police Department is committed to the goals of providing a safe, efficient and courteous escort service.
 Therefore, certain restrictions must be placed on this service.
 The escort service is not designed to:

 - Provide transportation to/from places of employment, restaurants, taverns, airports, mass-transit, etc.

 - Provide transportation for large groups or persons intoxicated or otherwise exhibiting obnoxious behavior.

-There are emergency two-way call stations at strategic locations throughout campus.
-You can identify the station by the blue light located above the boxes, or by the yellow boxes marked “Emergency”.
-When the call button is depressed an individual can communicate directly with the Dispatcher at the Merrimack College Department of Police Services.
-The individual can then notify the Dispatcher of the emergency.
-AN officer will then be dispatched to effectively respond to the situation.
-Please note that all of the pay phones on campus can be used to call anywhere on campus free of charge.
+Emergency two-way call stations have been installed at strategic locations throughout campus.
+They are identifiable by a blue light atop the box or by yellow boxes marked “Emergency.”
+When the call button is depressed, an individual is immediately connected with a police dispatcher, who will dispatch an officer to respond to the situation.
+Please note that all pay phones on campus can be used to call anywhere on campus free of charge.

-The Police Services department conducts regular checks of lighting on campus and reports inadequate or inoperative lighting conditions to the proper department.
+Police officers conduct regular checks of lighting on campus and reports inadequate or inoperative lighting conditions to the appropriate department.

-The Department of Police Services is conducting security surveys of offices and buildings to identify vulnerabilities in access, security, and property control, and is making recommendations for addressing any problems.
+The department conducts security surveys of offices and buildings to identify vulnerabilities in access, security and property control, and reports problem to the appropriate department.

-The Police Services Department occasionally coordinates with the State Police Auto Theft Task Force to mark your vehicle with its own set of “fingerprints”, making the vehicle easily traceable if it is stolen and less desirable to a thief.
+The Police Department occasionally coordinates with the State Police Auto Theft Task Force to “fingerprint” vehicles, making them easily traceable if stolen and less desirable to thieves.